Swapnil0115/Data_Versioning_and_CICD/README.md

 ## 🧩 Scenario

-You want to:
+This project addresses a common real-world need in data engineering and MLOps:

-- Version and track datasets used in data pipelines.
+- ✅ **Version and track datasets** used in data pipelines using DVC.
-- Simulate remote data access (e.g., from AWS or GCP buckets).
+- ☁️ **Simulate remote data access** from cloud storage providers like AWS S3 or GCP Cloud Storage.
-- Validate that the dataset is accessible and well-formed before running your pipeline.
+- 🛡️ **Validate dataset accessibility and structure** before running pipelines — helping to:
+  - Avoid unnecessary data pushes or downloads
+  - Prevent pipeline failures due to missing or malformed files
+  - Reduce cloud compute and storage costs

 ---